 The world is facing a climate emergency.
 We see it as our obligation - as an industry leader and with the resources available to us - to do all we can to get to net zero operations as fast as possible and to help our customers decarbonise their global supply chain end to end.

 Transport and logistics emit 3.5 billion tonnes of CO₂ every year.
 Maersk contributes about 1% of this total – nearly 0.1% of all global emissions.
 Our priority is to support the transition to a net zero economy by eliminating emissions in our sector.

-In 2018, we led the climate response in our industry with a commitment to decarbonise our shipping operations by 2050 and to develop scalable solutions to help the entire sector to reduce its footprint.
-We have now accelerated our actions to prove that while shipping is a so-called hard-to-abate industry, low climate impact solutions are already available.
+In 2018, we led the climate response in our industry by committing to decarbonise our shipping operations by 2050 and develop scalable solutions to help our entire sector reduce its footprint.
+We have since accelerated our actions and brought this target forward by a full decade to prove that while shipping is often called a ‘hard-to-abate industry’, low climate impact solutions are already available.

 Priorities and actions

-Maersk ECO Delivery: supporting our customers’ climate commitments
+Maersk ECO Delivery: supporting our customers’ decarbonisation journeys

-We are working closely with a broad range of customers to further develop our green fuel offerings.
-Maersk ECO Delivery substitutes fossil fuels with low-carbon alternatives and harnesses our new technologies and vessels to provide an easier choice for customers looking to ship their cargo more sustainably.
+We are working closely with a broad range of customers to expand our green fuel offerings.
+Maersk ECO Delivery substitutes fossil fuels with low-GHG alternatives and harnesses our new technologies and vessels to provide an easier option for customers seeking to ship their cargo sustainably.